 7.6 Procedures

-7.6.1 Topology
+7.6.1 RTP topology

 ECN functionality may be used with different RTP session topologies.
 The relationship of these topologies with ECN procedures is defined in clause 3.2 / [IETF ECN].
 Through the MGC setting the combination of Terminations/Streams in a Context, the properties in the "ECN for RTP-over-UDP Support" and other elements in the Local and Remote Descriptors the MG is able to determine the correct ECN behaviour.